pzstar/easy-elementor-addons/readme.txt

 <li>Search for "Easy Elementor Addons" and install the plugin.</li>
 <li>Activate Plugin from "Plugins" menu in WordPress.</li>
 </ol>

+== Frequently Asked Questions ==
+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/9e5fc0df-1462-4741-acd5-e1a496cc73a5)

 == Changelog ==
 = 2.2.2 - Apr 28, 2025 =